 For example, given the following Site Group and configuration, if an account is created on Site B, an accountCreated notification will be sent to Sites P, A and B:

-To ensure that a given notification originated from Gigya and that none of its data has been tampered with in flight, notifications contain a signature in the X-Gigya-HMAC-SHA1 header.
+To ensure that a given notification originated from Gigya and that none of its data has been tampered with in transit, notifications contain a signature in the X-Gigya-Sig-Hmac-Sha1 header.

 The signature is constructed by BASE64 encoding the HMAC-SHA1 hash of the JSON payload, using your User Secret or Partner Secret as the key.